 - Endocrine disorders

-Pediatric Trauma - Learn more about our pediatric trauma program and preventions efforts by Arkansas Children's Hospital.
+- Pediatric Trauma - Learn more about our pediatric trauma program and preventions efforts by Arkansas Children's Hospital.
+Download this study.

 Many times, laparoscopic surgery can be utilized.
 Laparoscopic surgery refers to any surgical procedure using a fiber optic device that allows the surgeon to operate without the use of an open incision.
 Instead the surgeon makes several small incisions through which the instruments are passed.
 This minimizes scarring for the child and helps to speed recovery.